 Best for: yoga and reading by the sea

 Marari beach in the village of Mararikulam, India, is textbook chillout territory.
 Kerala, India’s green and serene coastal state, is a mellow place to be anyway: and the laid-back vibes hit their peak here.
 Amble along the secluded Arabian Sea coastline, with endless white sand stretching before you and pretty fishing boats bobbing on the horizon.
-The shady coconut groves provide a great spot for yoga, or you can grab a mango lassi and settle into a hammock for the afternoon, your favorite books in tow.
+The shady coconut groves provide a great spot for yoga, or you can grab a mango lassi and settle into a hammock for the afternoon, your favourite books in tow.

 Insider tip: Half an hour down the coast, you’ll find the world-famous Keralan backwaters: a vast maze of canals that zig-zag their way through paddy fields and wetland farming villages.
 This is another great place to unwind, with peaceful rivers and mangroves shadowed by swaying coconut trees.